jamesfalkner/jw18-lab/bootstrap-dev.md

 Now you can import the Catalog project skeleton from the git repository directly into your workspace and start working on it.

-You should first set the Git name and email so that it marks your commits with your name in the source code version history.
-Go to **Profile** > **Preferences** > **Git** > **Committer**, enter your name and email and click on **Save**
+You should first set a Git name and email so that it marks your commits with your name in the source code version history.
+Go to **Profile** > **Preferences** > **Git** > **Committer**, enter a name and email (you can use your own name/email if you wish, or the sample one shown in the image) and click on **Save**

 ![Eclipse Che - Git Config]({% image_path bootstrap-che-git-profile.png %}){:width="600px"}